 Looking for more practical information about raising your hypermobile child?

-I wrote a new book for you!
-The JointSmart Child: Living and Thriving With Hypermobility is your guide to making life easier.
+The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is your guide to making life easier for your baby, toddler and preschooler.

-Read Parents of Young Hypermobile Children (and Their Therapists) Finally Get Their Empowerment Manual! to learn how my new e-book will build your confidence and give you strategies that make your child safer and more independent…today!
-I include a brief preview and a fast link to buy my book on Amazon.com.
+Read The JointSmart Child Series: Parents of Young Hypermobile Children Can Feel More Empowered and Confident Today! to learn how my new e-book will build your confidence and give you strategies that make your child safer and more independent…today!
+The above link includes a brief preview on positioning principles every parent of a child with hyper mobility should know.
+You can find a read-only download on Amazon and a printable and click-through version on Your Therapy Source.

 When a hypermobile child starts to move, the brain receives more sensory input from the body, including joints, skin and muscles.
 This charges up a sensory system that was virtually starving for information.
 Movement from fidgeting and movement by running around the house are solutions to a child’s sense that they need something to boost their system.
 But fatigue can set in very quickly, taking a moving child right back to the couch more quickly than her peers.
 It looks to adults like she couldn’t possibly be tired so soon.
 If you had to contract more muscles harder and longer to achieve movement, you’d be tired too!
 Kids develop a sense of self and rigid habits just like adults, so these “solutions” get woven into their sense of who they are.
 And this happens at earlier ages than you might think.
 Take a look at Hypermobility and Proprioception: Why Loose Joints Create Sensory Processing Problems for Children to understand a bit more about this experience for hypermobile kids.